devonmurphy/slack-reaction-bot/README.md

 ```
 pip3 install slackclient
-pip3 install fuzzwuzzy
 ```

 ## Usage
-You need the below two environmental variables set for this to work. **ASK DEVON FOR THESE IF YOU WANT THEM.**
+You need the environmental variables set for this to work. **ASK DEVON FOR THESE IF YOU WANT THEM.**
 ```
 SLACK_BOT_TOKEN
 SLACK_BOT_ID
+SLACK_CURL_TOKEN
 ```

 Once you have set your environmental variables you can start the bot with: